step-security/github-actions-goat/docs/MonitorSourceCode.md

 The attack method is such that without active monitoring on the build server, it would not be possible to detect that the source code file is being modified during the build.
 If one looks at the source file before and after the build, it would be as expected.

+In addition, the malware was running with admin privileges on the build server, which allowed it to using debugging privileges to read another process's memeory.

+> The malware then grants itself debugging privileges by modifying its security token to add SeDebugPrivilege.
+This step is a prerequisite for the remainder of SUNSPOT’s execution, which involves reading other processes’ memory.

-## How does StepSecurity mitigate this threat?
+## How does Harden Runner mitigate this threat?

-StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) monitors the file system during the workflow and detects each file write event.
+[`Harden-Runner`](https://github.com/step-security/harden-runner) monitors the file system during the workflow and detects each file write event.
 If a source code file is overwritten, it detects that, and notifies the developer about it.

+[`Harden-Runner`](https://github.com/step-security/harden-runner) also enables you to run your GitHub Actions workflows without `sudo` access, preventing malicious components from installing attack tools or using debug privileges.

 ## Tutorial